CalixtoTheBugHunter/schedule-test/README.md

 ## How components works

-The file structure is with HTML, scripts and SCSS in the same file, using the maximum of clean code.
-For create CSS classes we are using BEMCSS model.
-In script, we use less calls in DOM and more Vue reactivity.
-Other good practice is to write logical parts only in script and using computed functions instead of HTML section.
+Each component has HTML, scripts and SCSS in the same file, using the maximum of clean code.
+To create CSS classes we are using BEMCSS model.
+In script, we use fewer calls in DOM and more Vue reactivity.
+Another good practice is to write logical parts only in script and using computed functions instead of HTML section.

 For model box we are using CSS grid and flexbox.